-You can control what and where you buy and how much you pay for it.
-You also decide how the property is managed.
-And best of all, you can make money three different ways.
+… you can control what and where you buy and how much you pay for it.

 Darcy Marler started his real estate investment company in 2001 as a vehicle for his real estate purchases.
 An avid student of different investment styles since he was 15, Darcy came to real estate after gradually becoming disillusioned with the traditional ‘stocks, bonds and mutual funds’ investment world.
 Investing in this world always seemed like gambling or speculating.